bnm3k/old-blog/content/posts/07_go_logger_custom/index.md

 ERROR 2009/01/23 01:23:23.123123 /a/b/c/d.go:23: some error message
 ```

-This could be dumped as is directly to postgres using the `text` data type for storage.
+This could be dumped as is directly to postgres using the 'text' data type for storage.
 However, since I'm going through all these hassle to use Postgres, I might as well take full advantage of it and enforce a structure for the log output.

 In order to do so, the first step is parsing the log string.
-This looks like a job for the almighty `regex`.
+This looks like a job for the almighty regex.

 We can already see the fields that we want to extract, such as the date, the prefix, the associated file, and most importantly, the actual log message.